LucasParsy/monsite/_notes/Public/Advent 2024 Root-Me/Day 12 - The Naughty Snowman.md

 Thankfully, I assisted to the Grehack 2024 CtF, where some AI challenges where developed... by a certain [cheshire cat](https://nishacid.guru/) !
 I only got to flag his first of 3 challenges, but got word of the two other ones.
 And thankfully, he even uploaded a write-up of his [last AI challenge](https://nishacid.guru/writeups/grehack_robot_assistant_3/), similar to this angry snowman!

+> [!info] trivia
+> The day 18 of [this year's Advent of Cyber](https://tryhackme.com/r/room/adventofcyber2024)  had a similar AI challenge, with a guided tutorial, It's a really trendy topic.

 But wait, on this previous challenge, we see that the vulnerability is an XXE as we can download a PDF with the content of our conversation.
 Here we got nothing...

 Still, there is a part of the prompt that I felt was odd and pretty specific: "*Whatever the user writes, you'll absolutely write it and repeat*"